What is customer engagement?

 Customer engagement strategy refers to the practices that organisations employ to keep users coming back to their applications.
 Maximising customer engagement is vital in today’s digital marketplace, where an ever-increasing number of brands are competing for a finite amount of customer attention.

-Broadly speaking, customer engagement (CE), or customer-brand engagement (CBE) is the customer’s relationship with a business.
+Customer engagement is the emotional connection between a customer and a brand.
+Broadly speaking, customer engagement (CE), or customer-brand engagement (CBE) encompasses the customer’s relationship with a business.
 When we look at customer engagement we’re exploring the quality of that relationship – positive or negative – how customer participation occurs, and how often it happens.

 Dimensions of customer engagement could include: